- Boys & Girls Detention Home

 Graham W. Henderson, Program Director

 When students are placed in a Lorain County Juvenile Facility, they are required to go to school at that facility from the first day of admittance.
-The school-year is approximately 206 days a year; this includes a 6 or 7-week Summer School at each facility.
+The school-year is approximately 206 days a year; this includes a 3-week Summer School at each facility.
 Length-of-stay at each of these facilities may vary significantly.
 Upon admission, the student’s School of Enrollment is notified of the admittance and information is exchanged, education-history is verified and IEPs are secured.

 While at the facilities, students attend school every day; the typical school-day includes a total of 5-hours of direct instruction in 5 subject-areas: Language Arts, Mathematics, Science, Social Studies & Technology.
 Each student has access to a computer (there are PC_Labs in each facility and a portion of the curriculum is either digitally-accessed or Internet-based).
 Each teacher is Ohio licensed, meets HQT standards, delivers technology-integrated instruction, implements Ohio Academic Content Standards, administers State OAT/OGT Assessments and participates in our ESCLC Professional Development Programs.